-As requested by the Electricity Authority, we published our plans for introducing efficient future pricing ("future pricing roadmap") on our website on 1 April 2017.
+As requested by the Electricity Authority, we publish our plans for introducing efficient future pricing ("future pricing roadmap") on our website.
 The purpose of the future pricing roadmap is to provide stakeholders, such as consumers, retailers and regulators, with information about WELL's plan for future changes to pricing structures and/or prices, together with expected timeframes for implementing the changes.
 The inputs for the future pricing roadmap take into consideration the following factors: